 The truth is that isolation and loneliness are conditions we all experience to different degrees.
 Loneliness is part of the human condition, even for Christians.
 But there are ways to mitigate the loneliness of being an academic who is a Christian.
 These options are not available to all or even possible for some, but they are strategies that for many have met the longing for an understanding and supportive community.

 1) Get thee to a faculty conference hosted by InterVarsity!
 Steve Classen finds these events to be essential for his life as a Christian academic: “Do you know why I come each year to this conference?
-It is the one place I don’t feel lonely!
+It is one of the few places I don’t feel lonely!
 I am with fellow Christian professors who care deeply about their faith and about their specialization—who care about the life of the mind and about working out Christian discipleship in the workplace.
-This is the one place I am not alone as a Christian professor in higher education!”
+This is one of the places I am not alone as a Christian professor in higher education!”
 These gatherings have been places of deep connection for faculty families as well; see Confessions of a Faculty Spouse.

 2) Pray for and seek out a connection with other Christians at your institution.
 If there is an InterVarsity or other parachurch organization on your campus, staff can be connectors to other Christian faculty and staff.
 Gathering with just one or two others for prayer can be the beginning of a supportive community.